spamn/powersave/README.md

 Powersave
 =========

 This is a powersaving script for Linux.
-Initially, I've created it for my own laptop.
+Forked from https://github.com/Unia/powersave.
+This script is laptop specific (I currently own an Acer ).
 That means that this script will **not** work on every setup so please **check** this before running it on your computer!
 Things might break otherwise and I will **not** be responsible for any damage that has been done.
-This script gives me roughly 1:30/2:00 hours of battery life, on a battery that would otherwise last ~45 minutes. (yea, I know, my battery is fried)

 Installation
 ------------